Mohit Ahlawat From Delhi Hits Record 300 From 72 Balls In T20

 He has earned a fame with 300 runs to put his name forward for the lucrative Indian Premier League (IPL), the big-money contract.

-In a Friends Premier League match played at Delhi’s Lalita Park, the opening batsman played for Maavi XI and reached a remarkable milestone.
+In a Friends Premier League match played at Lalita Park of Delhi, the opening batsman played for Maavi XI and reached a remarkable milestone.

 He was unbeaten with exactly at 300 and the team posted a commanding total of 416-2 from twenty overs.
 Mohit reached 250 after 18 overs and in last two overs he added another 50 runs with five consecutive sixes in last over.